amantina05/react-1-2/README.md

 ### Summary

-In this part we will add in the remove from cart function to the cart item
+In this part we will add in the remove from cart function to the `CartItem` component.
+We will also need to add onto the prop types object to account for this.

+## Step 1

+- Open `src/App.js`.
+- If you have not already then you will need to create a method on `App.js` called `deleteFromCart`.
+- This Method will take in an ID of the item you want to remove from the cart.
+- Have it remove the item from state then `setState` with the new array.
+- Because we are moving this method to another component make sure you bind it.
+- Then pass it down as a prop to the `CartItem` component.

+## Step 2

+- Open `src/components/CartItem`.
+- Add a button that says `remove from cart` that when clicked runs the deleteFromCart prop.
+- Also make sure to add it to your propType object at the bottom of the file.

 # Part 4 - Black Diamond